Our Guide to Cancer Screening (+ Which Ones to Get and When)

 Based on risk factors and previous pap smear results, your care team may recommend more frequent screenings and/or additional testing like a colposcopy (not to be confused with a colonoscopy).

-Lung Cancer
+Lung cancer

 Lung cancer screening is recommended for a specific subset of the population.
 Those between the ages of 50 and 80, who have a 20-pack-year smoking history, and are either current smokers or quit within the last 15 years, are eligible for lung cancer screening.

-Prostate Cancer
+Prostate cancer

 Prostate cancer screening, typically for patients who were born male (and who have a prostate), recommendations are more complicated.
-There are different evidence and opinions about prostate cancer screening from various medical groups and societies.
+There are differing evidence and opinions about prostate cancer screening from various medical groups and societies.

 So yes, this is complicated, and the best approach is one where there is a clear discussion and shared decision between you and your care team to determine whether and what type of prostate cancer screening method is right for you.

 There are many other cancers, and some lab and imaging tests can help diagnose these cancers when there is specific suspicion, symptom or concern.
-However, there are no recommended routine screening tests for these other cancers (such as lymphoma, leukemia, pancreatic, thyroid, etc).
+However, there are no recommended routine screening tests for these other cancers (such as lymphoma, leukemia, pancreatic, thyroid, etc.).

 It’s therefore very important that you communicate your risk factors and family history to your care team, and stay on top of any unusual symptoms or abnormal exam findings.
 This puts you in the best position to detect a potential problem early and take the right action.

 A yearly full-body scan or a full set of blood tests may seem like straightforward ways to screen for all cancers at once.
 But this isn’t typically recommended for a number of reasons.
-Many screening procedures involve radiation, some can be invasive, and others may cause overtesting and more harm than good, so there’s a risk that comes with an overly broad screening approach.
+Many screening procedures involve radiation, some can be invasive, and others may cause overtesting and do more harm than good, so there’s a risk that comes with an overly broad screening approach.

 Newsletter Sign Up